Sheriff: Alabama man found dead in Mississippi jail cell

 PASCAGOULA, Miss.
 (AP) — Authorities say an Alabama man jailed on a public drunkenness charge in Mississippi has been found dead in his cell.

+The sheriff’s office said the man died despite efforts by the jail staff to save him.

-Officials did not immediately release the man’s name as they worked to notify his family.
-The sheriff’s office said he was from Mobile, Alabama, WKRG-TV reported, and had been wanted there on a felony warrant.
+Officials did not immediately release the man’s name, but said he was from Mobile, Alabama, and was wanted there on a felony warrant.